 Welcome to Pella Road Publishing.
 You will find a variety of information about my writing and related photographs and outtakes.

-Book Two of the Twirler Quartet is available!
+Book Three of The Twirler Quartet is here!

 Debbie was always playing second-fiddle, or at least second clarinet.
 She’d spent her childhood in the shadow of her accomplished twin brother and her gorgeous best friend.
 She was never thin enough, smart enough, or talented enough to stand out.
 So, when a handsome young man with a budding Afro and magical dance moves turned his dazzling smile on her, she’d do anything to protect their relationship.